kahunacohen/real-world-fp/README.md

 ### Parsing the String

-Our next step is parsing the string from the file to JSON.
-Well, we don't need to write that function--it already
+Our first step is parsing the string from our data source to JSON.
+Well, we don't need to write that function.
+It already exists: `JSON.parse`.
-exists: `JSON.parse`.

-Now let's compose the two functions we have so far:

 ```js
 const fs = require("fs");